AB-hex/Ambilight-TV/README.md

 ### Special Considerations
-If your TV's size is bigger then 55" you may need to cosider the next settings:
+If your TV's size is bigger then 55" you may need to revise the next settings:
 - **Leds Strip's Lenght:** You should measure the actual length of your height and width of your TV to check if you may need more then 5m strip.
 - **Choosing the right Power Supply:** If you need more then 5m of led strip, you may need a bigger power supply.
 [This video](https://www.youtube.com/watch?v=1UprhxCzVuI) explains in brief how to calculate the needed watts for the Leds.